angarsky/diveintopython/learn/functions/generators.md

 ```

 In example, the generator function produces an infinite sequence of values.
-However, the `yield` keyword allows the function to produce values on-demand, and the client code can consume these values one at a time, without storing the entire sequence in memory.
+However, the `yield` keyword allows the function to **produce values on-demand**, and the client code can consume these values one at a time, **without storing the entire sequence in memory**.